Prometheus: Configuring Prometheus alert rules

 👋 Welcome to the Stackhero documentation!

-Stackhero offers a ready-to-use Prometheus cloud solution that provides numerous benefits, including:
+Stackhero offers a ready-to-use Prometheus cloud solution designed for reliability and simplicity:

-Save time and simplify your life: it only takes 5 minutes to try Stackhero's Prometheus cloud hosting solution!
+Save time and make your life easier: it takes just 5 minutes to try Stackhero's Prometheus cloud hosting solution!

 You can adjust Prometheus alert rules by editing the rules-alert.yml file.
 To do this, access your Stackhero dashboard, select your Prometheus service, and click on "Prometheus alert rules configuration".